venysssssssssss/AwsOverview/README.md

 - Integrated with Microsoft Active Directory.
 - Can be accessed from AWS or your on-premise infrastructure.

-#### 5.14.2.
+#### 5.13.2.
 Amazon FSx for Lustre

 - A fully managed, high-performance, scalable file storage for **High Performance Computing (HPC)**.
 - The name Lustre is derived from "Linux" and "cluster".
 - Machine Learning, Analytics, Video Processing, Financial Modeling, ...
 - Scales up to 100s GB/s, millions of IOPS, sub-ms latencies.

-### 5.15.
+### 5.14.
 EC2 Instance Storage Summary

 - EBS volumes:
-  - Network drives attached to one EC2 instance at a time
+  - Network drives attached to one EC2 instance at a time.
-  - Mapped to an Availability Zones
+  - Mapped to an Availability Zones.
-  - Can use EBS Snapshots for backups / transferring EBS volumes across AZ
+  - Can use EBS Snapshots for backups / transferring EBS volumes across AZ.
-- AMI: create ready-to-use EC2 instances with our customizations
+- AMI: create ready-to-use EC2 instances with our customizations.
-- EC2 Image Builder: automatically build, test and distribute AMIs
+- EC2 Image Builder: automatically build, test and distribute AMIs.
 - EC2 Instance Store:
-  - High performance hardware disk attached to our EC2 instance
+  - High performance hardware disk attached to our EC2 instance.
-  - Lost if our instance is stopped / terminated
+  - Lost if our instance is stopped / terminated.
-- EFS: network file system, can be attached to 100s of instances in a region
+- EFS: network file system, can be attached to 100s of instances in a region.
-- EFS-IA: cost-optimized storage class for infrequent accessed files
+- EFS-IA: cost-optimized storage class for infrequent accessed files.
-- FSx for Windows: Network File System for Windows servers
+- FSx for Windows: Network File System for Windows servers.
-- FSx for Lustre: High Performance Computing Linux file system
+- FSx for Lustre: High Performance Computing Linux file system.

 ## 6. Elastic Load Balancing & Auto Scaling Groups